DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 ### Summary

- * k-armed bandit problem is a useful tool to formalize decison making problem
+ * k-armed bandit problem is a useful tool to formalize decison making problem under uncertaininty
  * In k-armed bandit problem we have an agent (decision maker) who chooses between k actions and receives reward based on the action it chooses
  * the goal of the agent is to maximize the expected reward
  * the value of an action $$a$$ is the expected reward given the the action $$a$$ is chosen